 A Glossary of Heart Disease Terms

 Mitral Insufficiency (mitral regurgitation): A condition where blood in the left ventricle leaks back through the mitral valve into the left atrium and can back up into the lungs.
 The mitral valve normally opens to allow blood to flow into the left ventricle and then closes, preventing blood from backing up into the atrium during the ventricle's contraction.
+This may be associated with mitral valve prolapse or can develop due to other forms of heart disease.

 Mitral Stenosis: A condition where the mitral valve becomes narrowed (stenotic), preventing the easy flow of blood from the left atrium into the left ventricle.